junxit/us-congress-bills-114/metadata.md

 - 2015-09-09 — Introduced in Senate
 - 2015-09-09 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S6536-6537)
+- 2016-04-21 — Committee on Energy and Natural Resources Senate Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+114-500.
+- 2016-07-13 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-322.
+- 2016-09-06 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 114-322.
+- 2016-09-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 595.